COVID-19 vaccine and lupus

 No. It is not possible to get COVID-19 from any of the vaccines that have been approved or are currently being reviewed by the FDA.

-Many people in the clinical trials had some short-term side effects from taking the COVID-19 vaccines.
 The side effects are usually not serious -- one of the most common is a sore or achy arm.
 Some people develop low-grade fevers or chills and feel tired.
 This is because the vaccine is working and causing a response from the immune system.

 The CDC and FDA will continue to monitor the safety of all COVID-19 vaccines.